ziggystar12/MHS-Teensy-Rom-Power-Engine/docs/NESVM.md

 - **F1 Standard:** full-frame multicolor view.
 - **F3 Pan and scan:** a 160x200 native-pixel crop; hold WASD to pan.
-- **F5 NUFLIX:** native 256-pixel width centered between 32-pixel black side
+- **F5 MHS Prism:** native 256-pixel width centered between 32-pixel black side
   borders.
 Eight source lines are trimmed from the top and bottom, then the remaining 224 lines are squeezed into 200.
 - **F7 Sharp:** centered hires view.

-F5 tracks changed picture cells and skips conversion for unchanged images.
+MHS Prism automatically converts the live game picture with fast C64 color selection.
+F5 detects unchanged regions and reuses cached conversion work.
 This reduces conversion work; the amount of picture data sent can still limit smoothness.
 The C64 palette approximates NES colors.
 Green shades remain green across games; very dark green is brighter because the C64 has no darker green.